jundalisay/superb/content/en/research/kepler/harmony/book-1/part-29.md

 ## Proposition 29

-When a division in proportional section is made on any line that is a Mizon; whose square is equal to the rectangle with length compounded from a given expressible line and the line whose square is 5 fourths that of the given expressible line, and with breadth whose square is 5 fourths [of the same square];
+**When a division in proportional section is made on any line that is a Mizon**

+Its square is equal to the rectangle with length compounded from a given expressible line and the line whose square is 5 fourths that of the given expressible line, and with breadth whose square is 5 fourths [of the same square];

 Then the smaller part will be an Elasson: where Elasson is a term not of comparison but denoting quality: while the greater part will be another Mizon, [the term] again being understood qualitatively, whatever its Elements may be.